ItsYikunJiang/HierTuneHub/README.md

 ## Example

 The following is an example of iris dataset classification problem.
-We want to tune hyperparameters for different classifiers using unified interface provided by `HPSearchSpace` to find the best hyperparameters that maximize the accuracy.
+We want to tune hyperparameters for different classifiers using unified interface provided by `HierTuneHub` to find the best hyperparameters that maximize the accuracy.

 The search space is defined in a YAML file as follows.
 It consists of four classifiers: `SVC`, `RandomForestClassifier`, `GradientBoostingClassifier`, and `KNeighborsClassifier`.